 In perhaps the most boring five pages, the editor includes Werther's purported translation of songs from Ossian, Gaelic mythological epics that had become standards of the Romantic literary movement, thus placing Werther's agonies in a respected tradition of the times.

 Also we should understand the boiling over romanticism of the novel was taken very seriously by contemporary readers.
 The Sorrows of Young Werther had an effect in its time something like that of The Catcher in the Rye in the mid-twentieth century.
 It was a book the young especially took to heart, idolizing and emulating the affected Werther as they would the disaffected Holden Caulfield.
 Atrocious behaviour was justified by aping Werther's emotional drama, even to the point of suicide.

-A crucial episode in the story occurs when Werther tries to move on and seeks a relationship with another, higher-class woman, only to be humiliated by being cast out of a social gathering for not being of the nobility like her.
-This throws Werther back to the hopeless triangle with Lotte and Albert, but also underlines his feeling of not fitting into society, which is sure to feed the angst of every alienated young reader with inner raging feelings.
+A crucial episode in the story occurs when Werther tries to move on and seeks a relationship with another, higher-class woman, only to be humiliated by being cast out of a social gathering for not being of the nobility.
+This throws Werther back to the hopeless triangle with Lotte and Albert, but also underlines his feeling of not fitting into society, which is sure to feed the angst of every alienated young reader with inner ragings.

 But The Sorrows of Young Werther was not just a popular book in its time but the popular book of its time.
 It came after a period when European writing, particularly German writing, had grown dull and the intellectual classes were somewhat jaded and world-weary.
 Werther shook them up as nothing had before with its passion and its excited prose.

 It's been called the most successful novel ever.
 Some have gone so far as to claim its success helped lead to the French Revolution.
 This is certainly hyperbole but it does indicate that, in the social psyche of the time, this book was more than just another tragic story of unrequited love.
 It came to represent the height of the Romantic era that heralded the upheavals to come.